 Assemble the scalloped potatoes by placing half of the potatoes into an even layer at the bottom of the casserole dish.
 Top with 1/2 of the Cauliflower Alfredo sauce.
 Evenly spread the onions over the Alfredo sauce.
 Top with the remaining potatoes and Alfredo sauce.
 Cover in tin foil and bake for 20 minutes.
 After 20 minutes, remove tin foil, and continue to bake for an additional 20 minutes until the potatoes are tender and the sauce is boiling up around the sides.

 Remove from the oven and top with vegan parmesan cheese (optional) and fresh chives.
 Serve warm.

-Leftover scalloped potatoes can be stored in an airtight container in the refrigerator for up to 3 days.
-To reheat, cover with tin foil and gently reheat in the oven at 350F.
+Serving and Storing – Serve these potatoes with vegan parmesan cheese, freshly ground pepper, and fresh chives.
+Serve as part of your holiday meal or with homemade vegan soup.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
+To reheat, cover with tin foil and gently reheat in the oven at 350F